JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 My previous _TypeScript Contribution Diary_ posts were structured as stories explaining the timeline of how those changes made it in.
 This entry's pull request had 159 comments over three years -- far too many for that format.

-Instead, I'll give a high-level overview of the backing issue's context, the pull request's strategy, and general code changes.
+I'll instead give a high-level overview of the backing issue's context, the pull request's strategy, and general code changes.

-Let's dig in! 🎂

 > **This contribution diary post is much longer than normal** because its subject matter is deeper.
 > It also assumes you've read through previous entries and/or are already familiar with how JavaScript compilers and type checkers work.